ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/corfu/1876-08-10-The-Brockport-Republic-Brockport-NY-p3.md

 source:  "nyshistoricnewspapers.org"
 ---

-The town of Corfu is troubled with juvenile thieves who robe the money drawers, etc.
+The town of Corfu is troubled with juvenile thieves who rob the money drawers, etc.